Branch naming

 Slug generation

-Example: "Add dark mode toggle to settings" → add-dark-mode-toggle-to-settings
+"Add dark mode toggle to settings" → feature/42-add-dark-mode-toggle-to-settings

 Why timestamps in task branches?

-- The Fix agent to locate partial work from prior attempts via prefix matching
+- The Fix agent locates partial work from prior attempts via prefix matching (newest wins).

 Branch relationships